-All these initiatives are motivated by the bank's desire to increase the commitment of its employees and continue to act as a responsible employer.
+All these initiatives are driven by BGL BNP Paribas's desire to increase employee loyalty, its intention to support teams adopt to new ways of work, and its aim to continue to act as a responsible employer.

-During this period of profound change, the Board of Directors recognises and appreciates more than ever the extreme importance of its human capital, which includes all the bank's employees.
-The Board wishes to express its recognition for the continuous work and commitment shown throughout 2020.
+Particularly during this period of profound change, the Board of Directors recognises and appreciates more than ever the vital importance of its human capital, which includes all the bank's employees.

+The Board wishes to express its recognition for the continuous work and commitment shown throughout 2021.
 It also wishes to highlight the extremely responsible and constructive working relationship with all of the social partners and thanks them for their day-to-day cooperation.